-Are you getting tired of Window and Mac based systems due to various reasons and want a change without compromising quality?
+Are you getting tired of Windows and Mac-based systems due to various reasons and want a change without compromising quality?
 Well, you have an obvious choice; Linux.

 Currently, there are hundreds of Linux flavors readily available for you to install right away.
-Each has their own benefit and negative aspects, so you have to choose carefully, according to your needs.
+Each has its own benefit and negative aspects, so you have to choose carefully, according to your needs.
 We understand that as a newbie in the vast Linux world, it’s hard for you to pick the best distro at the moment.
-Don’t worry, we are here to help.
+Don’t worry; we are here to help.

-Below, we have complied a list of 12 best Linux based distributions and mentioned their strengths, why should use it and why shouldn’t.
+Below, we have gathered some good Linux-based distributions and mentioned their strengths, why you should use it, and why you shouldn’t.
 And yes, we have also included choices for experienced Linux users.